Moggina Manasu: Plot

 In next scenes, Renu is seen talking to Akash, where she mentions to him that she is pregnant and would like to get married.
-Akash laughs it off, saying that is it not practical or the age to be getting married.
+Akash laughs it off, saying that it is not practical or the right age to be getting married.
 He asks her to abort the child to which she disagrees.
 She later is found sharing this information with Chanchala and Akka.
 Both of them end up scolding her for her actions, with Akka telling her to get an abortion rather than be fixated about having the child.
 Renu wonders aloud how can she who wants to save lives in the future kill one now?
 Akka tells her Akash will not agree to be a part of her life and that all men are the same who use women and throw them away, giving the example of her sister.
 Hearing this, Chanchala has a chat with Rahul about life and love, he professes his love for her and that he would never let go of her.
 At that moment, Chanchala receives a call and she rushes to the college hostel to find out that Renu has committed suicide.

 Chanchala mourns for Renu and assumes all men are the same, she makes the decision to let go of Rahul.
 She meets him at their favourite spot and breaks up with him without any explanation.

 In present day, Chanchala is picked up by Deeksha from the train station and taken home where she meets Deeksha's daughter, father and boyfriend (now husband).
 Chanchala is thrilled to see that everything is sorted for Deeksha.
 They both head to the college reunion where they meet Akka who is also married happily.
 Chanchala is happy to see them all settled and the three remember Renu.
 The event is about to start but Chanchala notices her teacher, Ramesh and heads out to meet him.
 She overhears the music and realises it is Rahul singing one of the songs he had back in the day to her.
 She runs to the auditorium where the event is happening and sees Rahul on stage.
 She rushes to hug him but he doesn't hug her back, telling her that her memories only remain in his songs and not his heart.
 She is heartbroken and walks away.
 He continues to sing while she cries her heart out in a separate scene, she cleans up and comes back to watch the show.
 Rahul, declares that he has found his one true love again and would like to propose to her with the blessings of the audience.
 While the audience cheers on, Rahul ends up next to Chanchala and asking if she would love him as much as he has all these years.
 Both their parents are present in the audience and give their approval, saying that young love always is the true one.